Jefid/timed-quiz/README.md

 * CSS
 * Javascript

-### This project was built to highlight skills learned in advanced CSS.
+### This project was built to highlight skills learned in Javascript and Local Storage
 Thanks for looking!

 ## Website